Land Rover servicing, repairs and ownership

 In later life, I could afford to let someone else do the work, and now in retirement the Land Rover has gone.

-Eventually it becomes easier to climb in and out of a saloon!
+Eventually it becomes easier and cheaper to climb in and out of a saloon!

 There are some good reasons for using a workshop specializing in Land Rover servicing and repairs.
 For example,